About the BPER Project

 €5.00 (shipping)Total: €55.00

-Guide on Best Practices for Electronic Business Registries (In Final Review)
+Guide on Best Practices for Electronic Business Registries (finalisation)

 Following the success of the first Guide, the BPER Project shifted its focus to Electronic Business Registries in September 2021.
 This work adapts the original methodology to the specific needs of business registries.

-The Draft Guide has been refined through multiple expert workshops (Workshops 5-9) and recently underwent a targeted consultation.
+The Draft Guide has been refined through multiple expert workshops (Workshops 5-10) and recently underwent a targeted consultation (1 September – 22 November 2025).

-We sincerely thank the registry professionals, technology providers, and digital transformation experts who submitted their valuable feedback.
-We are now processing all the input received.
+We sincerely thank the registry professionals, technology providers, and digital transformation experts who participated in the consultation and submitted their valuable feedback.

 BPER Project Background